romanandani266/push_test/BRD-Allagent-5bd8690b.md

 ---

-This updated BRD ensures that the solution is not only functional and scalable but also compliant with all relevant regulatory and compliance standards.
+This updated BRD ensures that the solution is not only functional and scalable but also compliant with all relevant regulatory and compliance standards, with additional API routes to support user and compliance requirements.